renaissance-publishing/renaissance/content/chapters/04-other-factions.md

     the island-continent to the South.
   - There they have subjugated several of the races they’ve encountered, and have begun to become wealthy.

-## <span id="anchor-21"></span>The Commonwealth’s Nightmare

-  - Between these four powers, the Commonwealth has two allies and three enemies.

-      - The Commonwealth can handily defeat any one of them, and could possibly defeat two of them; however, should all three form an alliance, the Commonwealth would be defeated.
-      - The Commonwealth has invested heavily in helping to ensure that rule of the Kingdoms of Men does not fall to a noble from the eastern Kingdoms.
-      - The Commonwealth has also fought to ensure that the Goblin Kings can find no allies among the human Kingdoms.
-      - The Shaded Sea People, at least, seem unlikely to ally with any of the other great powers soon; the Leapers show little interest in forming alliances, and they do not seem likely to subjugate either the human or goblin kingdoms far to the East in the foreseeable future.